-Apprenticeships at the Saint John's Pottery
+The Saint John's Pottery Apprenticeship Program

 The Apprenticeship Program provides formal training to post-undergraduate artists in sustainable resource development, ceramic production, and contemporary art theory.
 Working closely with Richard Bresnahan, apprentices take part in a learning methodology that has informed generations of artists.